brian-davis/dev_blog/about.markdown

 permalink: /about/
 ---

+I am Brian Davis, a web developer and general tech enthusiast.
 This is a low-key blog for my thoughts on tech and software development.
-I am mainly interested in Ruby, Rails, and PostgreSQL, and also dabble in React and other modern JS.
-I may also post here about Linux, Apple, and even Windows 11 (and WSL2) "power-user" kinds of topics.
-I value my privacy, and this page is not about self-promotion.
-I am not active on social media, not even LinkedIn, but you should be able to contact me directly via the GitHub profile in the footer here.
+I am mainly interested in Ruby, Rails, and PostgreSQL, React, and NodeJS.
+I may also post here about Linux, Apple, and even Windows 11/WSL2 power-user and general computing kinds of topics.
+Contact me directly via the GitHub profile in the footer here.